Katsugachi/Pace-Mini/README.md

 # Pace-Mini
 Newest mini ultra-fast version of pace.
 Super small at just 250mb at size it packs a lot.
-Semi capable and is meh at instruction following.
+Semi capable and is okay at instruction following.
+Can be used to write summaries of large files (books, code, huge documents) in under 1 second.
+Additionally, fairly good at math, science, english, code and trivia
 ## Instructions
 Super easy.
 Just download pace_mini.py and double click it on windows and everything should be done. <br>On mac, cd~/path and run `python3 pace_mini.py`
 ## Download